rosarinjroy/log4j-to-slf4j/README.md

 Pre-requisites
 ===
-You should have Python 2.7.x should be installed.
+You should have Python 2.7.x installed.

 It is assumed that you are using SLF4J 1.7 or later that has varadic argument support.